 Search for accommodations in Begur.

 From Begur, take the road to Sa Tuna, a hamlet on the coast with a small beach.
 The road winds through quiet neighbourhoods and thick forests, and offers beautiful vistas of the rugged coast.
-Check out the fabulous Cap Sa Sal Hotel, a fabulous place to stay or for a top-notch meal.
+Check out the fabulous Cap Sa Sal Hotel for a romantic stay or a top-notch meal.

 Close to this part of the coast, you’ll find the agricultural Baix Empordá region; a colourful patchwork of fields, fruit orchards and beautiful medieval villages.

 Peratallada is a fortified medieval town that’s definitely worth a visit.
 The town, with its 11th century castle (now home to an amazing luxury hotel), 13th century Romanesque church, gorgeous cobblestone streets and quaint squares, is a popular place for day-trippers who come here to soak up the medieval atmosphere but stick around in the evenings for a romantic dinner at one of the numerous restaurants.
 I can recommend Restaurante Candelaria!
 Peratallada also makes for a good base from which to explore the Baix Empordá.
 Search for accommodations in Peratallada.